Atonement (novel): Cover

-The first edition cover image, designed by Suzanne Dean, depicts a girl wearing a summer dress sitting on the stairs of a country house.
+The first-edition cover image, designed by Suzanne Dean, depicts a girl wearing a summer dress sitting on the stone steps of a bridge at Gaddesden Place, a country house in Hertfordshire.
 John Wilson of BBC4 describes it as having "a pensive quality, almost a weariness".
-This picture was taken only after the girl had been photographed for hours, getting frustrated and tapping her foot in a fury.
+This picture was taken only after the girl had been photographed for hours, getting frustrated and tapping her foot in boredom.

 Adaptations

 A film adaptation, directed by Joe Wright from a screenplay by Christopher Hampton, was released by Working Title Films in September 2007 in the United Kingdom and in December 2007 in the United States.
 The film, starring James McAvoy and Keira Knightley, was a commercial and critical success, and won an Oscar for Best Original Score.

 In 2023, the novel was adapted for ballet by Cathy Marston, with a score composed by Laura Rossi, sets designed by Michael Levine, and costumes by Bregje Van Balen.
-The ballet had its world premiere at Ballet Zurich on April 28, before its U.S. premiere in October by the Joffrey Ballet at the Lyric Opera in Chicago.
-The adaptation was lauded by critics as "Marston's finest ballet to date."
-When McEwan saw the world premiere of the ballet in April of 2023, he noted that the performance allowed himself to "fully experience the emotion" of his novel for the first time and found it to be "very very powerful, emotionally, to see bodies speaking the narrative."
+The ballet had its world premiere at Ballett Zürich on 28 April, before its U.S. premiere in October by the Joffrey Ballet at the Lyric Opera of Chicago.
+The adaptation was lauded by critics as "Marston's finest ballet to date".
+When McEwan saw the world premiere of the ballet in April of 2023, he noted that the performance allowed himself to "fully experience the emotion" of his novel for the first time and found it to be "very very powerful, emotionally, to see bodies speaking the narrative".

+It was announced in February 2026 that Christopher Hampton was adapting the novel into a stage play, to premiere at Chichester Festival Theatre in May of that year.
+Miriam Petche as Cecilia and Jasper Talbot as Robbie, with Isabella Dempster as the young Briony, act in the production.